Edcarpenter2022/Project-Sunfish/README.md

 - You will need to ensure that there is no leak in the enclosure, always perform a pressure test before you go out for a dive, even if you tested the day before and it passed, something might have changed overnight that is unseen, always do a pressure right before you leave for launch, or if the sub experiences a lot of jostling around during transport, you will need to perform one at the launch site.
 - Boot up QGroundControl and run through the diagnostics, this is done by following these steps which are provided on the BlueRobotics web page
   &nbsp;&nbsp;&nbsp;&nbsp;https://bluerobotics.com/learn/bluerov2-software-setup/#installing-qgroundcontrol
+- Once you have completed the Sensor Calibration you need to ensure that in the "Vehicle Setup" tab, under "Frame" you need to ensure the BloueROV2 Heavy/Vectored 6DOF setting is enabled.
+Remember, that after each calibration setting that is changed, you have to reboot the vehicle entirely.
+- After successful completion of these steps, the previously yellow bar on the top left of the screen, will turn green and say "Ready to Launch"
+- You then are ready for your launch and are ok to load everything up and head to your launch site

+&nbsp;&nbsp;&nbsp;&nbsp;Launching

+- When at your launch point, remove everything from the wagon and set up your area
+- Make sure you have QGroundControl launched on your computer and the Fathom X Topside Interface plugged into your computer
+- On the back of sunfish there is a male plug, plug the matching female end from the spooled tether into that and secure it multiple times with electrical tape to ensure it is fully waterproofed.
+- Then connect the looped end of the tether, to the carabiner clip attached to the sub.
+This makes it so if you need to retrieve it for any reason, you can pull on the tether to reel it back in and not put tension on the plug itself.
+This is what the tether is made for.
+- Hook the smaller tether to the spool side and then to the Fathom X Topside Interface
+- Plug in the Xbox controller to your computer.
+- You can either choose to place the sunfish in the water gently, or toss it in from the dock if you are on a dock, if you are just on the embankment of a river or the lake, do not throw it, place the drone in the water, so it is all covered, you are going to want to have enough submersion so it can have plenty of room to move up and forward so it doesn't scrape on the bottom.
+- It is also a wise idea to have someone in the water with sunfish, two people are preferred if you are launching off a dock, and one person suffices if you are launching in a shallower area.
+- Once the sub is fully submerged, click the green "Ready to Launch" button. a small slider arrow will pop up on the bottom of the screen the reads "ready to arm" slide this to the right and the sunfish will arm and then be operational.

+&nbsp;&nbsp;&nbsp;&nbsp;Congratulations on your successful dive!